ZuanAce/Huntress-CTF-2024/Web/MOVEable/README.md

     return string.replace("\\", "'")
 ```

-However, we can easily bypass this by using `/**/` instead of space and the single quote can be bypassed by escaping it with a backslash.
+This function can be bypassed by replacing spaces with ```/**/``` and escaping the single quote with a backslash.

-The `login` function uses [executescript](https://docs.python.org/3/library/sqlite3.html#sqlite3.Connection.executescript) for the login where we have SQL injection instead of using just "execute".
-This allows us to execute multiple SQL statements.
+2. Digging further, the login function uses  [executescript](https://docs.python.org/3/library/sqlite3.html#sqlite3.Connection.executescript) rather than execute to handle user input, which opens up a vulnerability for SQL injection attacks.
+By exploiting this, we can run multiple SQL statements.

 ```python
 @app.route('/login', methods=['POST'])